Shopify

 Understanding Customer Behavior and Loading Time

-Research shows that if your Shopify store takes more than 3 seconds to load, nearly 40% of your visitors will leave.
-This is called bounce rate, and it’s one of the key metrics tied directly to site speed.
+User experience is inextricably linked to page performance.
+Research from Akamai indicates that if your Shopify store takes more than 3 seconds to load, nearly 40% of your visitors will leave.
+This behavior, known as bounce rate, is a critical metric that correlates directly with your site's ability to retain potential customers and generate revenue.

 The Link Between SEO and Site Speed